adamedx/scriptclass/ROADMAP.md

 * Code-reuse opportunities in mock code
 * Remove module argument from mock command
 * Change classdata in mock functions to classinfo
+* Don't rely on pstypename for type checking
+* Add ability to include any file extension or use full path in import-script
+* Remove use of underscores!
+* File location rationalization and move
+* break apart scriptclass tests

 ### New file layout